Table of Contents

 Creating a SNMP graph

-When you create a graph you are given three options on how the graph will be displayed.
+When you create a graph, you are given three options on how the graph will be displayed.

 Once you have the correct OID, back in Sonar Monitoring Graphs, click on Edit SNMP OID.
-Then type a SNMP OID name and OID copied from the Ireasoning MIB browser.
+Then, type a SNMP OID name and OID copied from the Ireasoning MIB browser.
 In here you can specify if you want the info to be displayed as a table rather than a graph, and specify if there is a unit of measurement (for example download or upload speed kb/s).
-If you wanted this info to converted to something else, you can define the unit of measurement and what number to divide it by.
-Lastly you will choose what color the graph will be displayed.
+If you wanted this info to convert to something else, you can define the unit of measurement and what number to divide it by.
+Lastly, you will choose what color the graph will be displayed.

 Viewing your SNMP / ICMP Results

 Once you've configured a Monitoring Template and a Poller, the results will be viewable via a few different locations:

 - From Inventory > Inventory Items and by clicking on the arrow relating to the selected line item.
 This will populate a sidebar reflecting historical graphs of the ICMP and SNMP information.

 - From Network > Dashboard and by clicking on the arrow relating to the selected line item.
 This will also populate a sidebar reflecting historical graphs of the ICMP and SNMP information.